cyclus/cyclus.github.com/source/cep/cep1.rst

 Some Informational and Process CEPs may also have a status of "Active" if they are never meant to be completed.
 E.g. CEP 1 (this CEP).

+**Lazy Consensus:** After 1 month of no objections to the wording of a CEP, it may be marked as "Accepted" by lazy consensus.
+The author, BDFP, and the Cyclus community manager are jointly responsible for sending out weekly reminders of an unapproved CEP without active discussion.

 CEP Maintenance
 ---------------